csorianot/godmc_wiki/Run-meQTL-analysis-on-candidate-SNP-CpG-list.md

 ./17a-prepareplinkfiles.sh
 ```

-We have splitted the CpGs in 74 probesets.
+We run PLINK only on the first probeset.

     ./17-methQTL.plink.sh 1